 Perform all these general maintenance cleaning tips every 2-3 months.

-First things first.
-Always start by unplugging your machine.
-In the picture, my vacuum doesn’t look too dirty but prepare for how gross things are about to get.
+First step – always start by unplugging your machine.
+If this is your first time cleaning your vacuum, be prepared for how gross things are about to get.

-Note: Empty the canister when it gets about half full to maintain good suction.
+Note: For maximum efficiency, empty the canister when it gets about half full.

-Clean out any dirt, dust, hair, or debris that is on the cyclone and dispose of in the trash.
+Clean out any dirt, dust, hair, or debris on the cyclone section and dispose of it in the trash.

 Rinse the canister in cold water.

-Note: I use Basic H and a wet microfiber cloth to wash mine out for deep cleaning.
-Dyson says not to use any kind of detergent on the canister, but I haven’t found any problems with doing this.
+Note: I use mild dish soap and a wet microfiber cloth to wash mine out for deep cleaning.
+Dyson says not to use any detergent on the canister, but I haven’t had any problems using a mild soap.

 Filter B is located under where the canister sits.
 Open the lid and take out the filter.

 Helpful Tip: Wash filters every 3 months.
-You may want to wash them more often if you suffer from allergies or have pets.
+You may want to wash them more often if you have allergies or pets.
 Only use cold water.
+Dyson recommends cold, and not warm water for cleaning the filters.

 How to Clean Dyson Canister Filter

-For Filter B, you need to run it under cold water, turn it over, and tap out the water.
+For Filter B, run it under cold water, turn it over, and tap it out.
 Repeat this 10 times.

 Allow everything to dry for at least 24 hours.